cho707/cho707/README.md

 ✧⋄⋆⋅⋆⋄✧⋄⋆⋅⋆⋄✧✧⋄⋆⋅⋆⋄✧⋄⋆⋅⋆⋄✧✧⋄⋆⋅⋆⋄✧⋄⋆⋅⋆⋄✧⋄✧✧⋄⋆⋅⋆⋄✧⋄⋆

- ✦ im russian but, i speak fluent english
+ ✦ im russian but, i do speak english fluently

  ✦i probably wont int with u unless u do first but, feel free to int or c+h anytime